HYMN XI

 God-sped bows that quell the hearts within them.

-9Keen arrows have the Brāhmans, armed with missiles:
+9Keen arrows have the Brāhmans, armed with missiles: the shaft,

 when they discharge it, never faileth.